thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 This effectively limits the influence of the distribution and favors the central value with lower values of `kappa`, allowing this technique to blended with the direct approach.

 Unsurprisingly, the multivariate gaussian architecture performs comparably to the direct approach.
 Visualization of lesion margins has not yet been performed.

+### Half-Resolution Training
+Due to perceptual limitations with the 3x3 convolutional kernel, a large number of filters for each layer must be used to extract details from full resolution inputs.
+Halving the input resolution results in an effective doubling of kernel dimensions with no effect on parameter count.
+By increasing the model's receptive field, large / low frequency details can be detected with fewer parameters, conferring larger batch sizes and improved training performance.

+The current results reflect full-resolution training, but all future results will train with half-resolution.

+### Batch Normalization
+A hyperparameter search was carried out to determine the effect of batch normalization on the output layer, which indicated superior performance in its absence.
+This is likely due to small batch sizes, which are necessary even when halving the input resolution.

 ### Experiment Files
 | File                                                                 | Input Resolution | Notes